Mercy Watson series

-Mercy Watson is a series of chapter books written by Kate DiCamillo and illustrated by Chris Van Dusen.
+Mercy Watson is a series of children's books written by American author Kate DiCamillo and illustrated by Chris Van Dusen.

-Mercy Watson is the fictional pig who stars in the series.
-Mercy Watson is called a "porcine wonder" by Mrs. and Mr. Watson.
-She loves toast and butter and really likes lots of butter on her toast.
+The eponymous Mercy Watson is a fictional pig - often described as a "porcine wonder" by her owners Mrs. and Mr. Watson - who loves toast with 'a great deal of butter on it'.

 Mercy Watson Goes for a Ride was a Theodor Seuss Geisel Honor Book in 2007 — one of three runners-up for the Geisel Award.

-Seven Mercy Watson books were published from 2005 to 2022 by Candlewick Press of Somerville, Massachusetts.
+Eight Mercy Watson books were published from 2005 to 2022 by Candlewick Press of Somerville, Massachusetts.